+write ok

+transfer complete

-write ok transfer complete close tftp client.
+close tftp client.

-If the Chassis Switch is upgrading system file or system start up file through TFTP, the Chassis Switch must not be restarted until "close tftp client" is displayed, indicating upgrade is successful, otherwise the Chassis Switch may be rendered unable to start.
+If the switch is upgrading system file or system start up file through TFTP, the switch must not be restarted until "close tftp client" is displayed, indicating upgrade is successful, otherwise the switch may be rendered unable to start.
 If the system file and system start up file upgrade through TFTP fails, please try upgrade again or use the BootROM mode to upgrade.